How often should I replace my running shoes?

 When it comes to the question of how often to replace running shoes, the general recommendation is switching them out every 300 to 500 miles, said Carol Mack, DPT, CSCS.

 But, that short answer doesn't take all the variables into account.
 For example, factors like a worn-down shoe sole or fresh blisters on your toes may indicate that running shoes are well past their prime.

 "What's helpful is understanding signs of wear that should lead to replacement, which includes both the shoes themselves as well as how your body is responding if your running shoes are becoming worn out", Mack said.

 This can be especially helpful if you don't track your miles, she added, which means being mindful of other key factors, listed below.

 Sometimes, just a glimpse at the bottom and sides of the shoes is enough information to know when to replace running shoes.
 To some degree, a worn-down tread is common but when the wear and tear is uneven, potential issues can arise.
-For example, you may notice more wear on one shoe than the other, or more commonly, wear will be increased in a specific part of both shoes—like breakdown on the outer edge but not the inner edge.
+For example, you may notice more wear on one shoe than the other, or, more commonly, wear will be increased on a specific part of both shoes—like breakdown on the outer edge but not the inner edge.